MarcL/djcruze.co.uk/src/pages/podcasts/2008-10-22-episode-44-better-days.md

 Episode #44 of the DJ Cruze Podcast has come a few days later than I promised.
 Sorry about that.
 I had a throat infection last week and sounded like a bad Barry White impersonator.
 I'm sure you'd have pulled your earphones out of your ears had you heard a podcast with that voice on it.
 So better late than never we've got episode #44 of the podcast with plenty of funky and chunky tunes for your listening pleasure!

 Kicking off the show we've got some electro house fun from Spencer and Hill followed by a great new track from Dave Spoon and Funkagenda.
 Plenty of synth basslines and some lovely piano and strings.
-Then we've got a great new remix of The Shapeshifter's classic &#8220;Lola's Theme&#8221;.
+Then we've got a great new remix of The Shapeshifter's classic "Lola's Theme".
 They've taken it into the electro house realm with their 2008 re-edit but I still think it works well.

 We've also got a few remixes of old classics from Shakedown and Toni Di Bart, both of which still keep the original vibe but with 2008 production values.
 Lovely!
-Ending the show we've got a killer Cruze Classic from Jimi Polo with &#8220;Better Days&#8221;.
+Ending the show we've got a killer Cruze Classic from Jimi Polo with "Better Days".
 It's a wicked remix by Sasha, back when he used to make piano tunes rather than his progressive sound of today.
 An awesome track which I have caned for years!
 Enjoy!

 If you enjoy the show then [get in touch][2] and tell me what you think or want a shout out.
 Also, why not consider [donating some money][3] so that I can cover the costs of producing the show.
 With the amount of downloads I have, it's not cheap!
 And finally, don't forget to comment on the show below and tell me what you think.